This Chocolate Coconut Bark is quick, easy and made with only 3 ingredients. It's a simple candy recipe that is a must

 - Extract - I used coconut extract but you could use vanilla extract.

 - Coconut - Shredded coconut is the way to go.
 You can use toasted coconut if you like it.

 How to Make Chocolate Coconut Bark:

 - First melt the chocolate in a double boiler over medium heat, or microwave for 30 second intervals.
 Melt until smooth.

 - Next, add the coconut extract.
 Stir well.

 - Then, pour the chocolate onto a parchment lined baking sheet and smooth out it out with a spatula.

 - Sprinkle shredded coconut over top.

 - Next, place the baking sheet in the fridge to set the bark.

-- Then, remove the pan from the fridge and break the bark apart.
+- Then, remove the baking sheet from the fridge and break the bark apart.